-Alfredo Ortiz: Trump and America hit a major milestone (for the first time in 70 years)
+Alfredo Ortiz: Trump, America hit major milestone (for the first time in 70 years)

 September marked the first month U.S. exports of crude oil and petroleum products surpassed imports since the government began recording the data in 1949.